 Standard ACL Configuration Commands Explained

-No matter which method you use to create an ACL, it works similarly.
-The only advantage of a named ACL over a numbered ACL is that it allows you to edit statements.
-You can edit a statement in a named ACL, but you can't edit a statement in a numbered ACL.
+You can use either a name or a number to create a standard access list.
+If you use a number, it is called a numbered standard access list.
+If you use a name, it is called a named standard access list.
+No matter which option you choose to create an ACL, it works the same way.
+The only advantage of a named ACL over a numbered ACL is that it allows you to edit entries.
+You can edit an entry in a named ACL, but not in a numbered ACL.
+This tutorial explains how to create, implement, and manage numbered ACLs.

 Download Packet Tracer Lab with Initial Configuration

-standard access list example network
+Standard access list example network

 Segment Network Connected to the router's interface